bella2391/Dependency-Provider/README.md

 # FMC Dependency
-This is using in below repository.
+This is using in below repositories.
 * [FMC](https://github.com/bella2391/FMC)